 According to Florine Eppe Beauloye in her book Shine: Digital Craftsmanship for Modern Luxury Brands, “Expressions of luxury, in its new context, have become more subtle and understated, more personal, individualistic and intimate, and less ostentatious.”
 She adds “Luxury is now about inclusivity and this authentic connection between the brand values and the consumers’ own personal stories.”
-This speaks to their desire of wanting a brand experience which can enrich their lives.
+This speaks to their desire of wanting a brand experience that can enrich their lives.
 However, there are still those who wish to show their wealth through luxury products.
 In an ever-changing market, it is important to not leave out consumers by overly catering to one group as you run the risk of turning off your most loyal audience.
 Either way, the motivation is similar.
 The Chinese luxury customer is seeking to feel part of a community through their purchasing behaviour.
-Those who seek subtle high-end goods wish to be part of a society which can carefully recognise such products.
+Those who seek subtle high-end goods wish to be part of a society that can carefully recognise such products.
 This is in contrast with the other group which wants the world to see how well they are doing.

 WeChat Chinese influencers define luxury trends

 Flagship stores in Chinese tier 1 cities are extremely important for a luxury brand perception in the Chinese market.
 Although overall consumer trends show a clear preference for online purchases, e-commerce makes up a very small part of luxury sales in China.
-According to McKinsey at the Financial Times’ Business of Luxury Summit, by 2025, only 18 percent of luxury goods will be purchased online.
+According to McKinsey at the Financial Times Business of Luxury Summit, by 2025, only 18 percent of luxury goods will be purchased online.
 Still, based on a Hyperconnectivity survey published by Euromonitor International, 50% of consumers in China and India are making purchases online across all categories.
 This is significantly higher than consumers in countries like France or Germany, which make only 20% of their purchases via e-commerce.
 Leading online and social media commerce in China are platforms like WeChat, which has a built-in payment tool.

 In a 2015 campaign, Michael Kors used WeChat to engage Chinese consumers.
 Elisabeth Rosen found that “44% of brands had established a WeChat presence.
 The platform has surpassed microblogging service Weibo as China’s most influential social networking tool, affecting 58% of users’ brand choices in contrast to 52% for Weibo.”
 During the campaign, the WeChat could be used to receive “digital receipts, which they can present in a store to receive personalised advice.
 VIP clients can even book in-store styling appointments at boutiques in Shanghai and Chengdu.”